khofstetter94/khofstetter94.github.io/class-401/401-prep-engineering-readings.md

   - Read it twice, solve it manually with 3 sets of sample data, optimize the manual steps, write the manual steps as comments or pseudo-code, replace the comments or pseudo-code with real code, optimize the real code (SOURCE: Solving Problems article, link above)
   - Take breaks and ASK FOR HELP

+## Things I want to know more about

+- Implementing the 5 whys problem within a software development team.
+Other websites for code challenges that I can use for interview prep.

 [Return home](https://khofstetter94.github.io/reading-notes/)